sqlxpert/10-minute-aws-client-vpn/README.md

-7. Add an EC2 instance to the `FromClientSampleSecGrp` security group or, if you don't use SSH to access EC2 instances, create a similar security group that allows traffice from VPN clients, on the port of your choice.
+7. Add an EC2 instance to the `FromClientSampleSecGrp` security group or, if you don't use SSH to access EC2 instances, create a similar security group that allows traffic from VPN clients, on the port of your choice.

 8. Test.
 On your local computer, run: